 New Stripe Directory

 stripe is a relative newcomer to the payment processing industry being founded in 2011.
-However it's wasting no time in playing catchup and the new stripe Directory is intended to widen its appeal to general business.
+However, it's wasting no time in playing catch-up, and the new stripe Directory is intended to widen its appeal to general business.

 This approach is similar to what some of the larger companies like Salesforce have done to encourage growth and build out their ecosystems.
-The ambition is to provide so many integration options that looking elsewhere for a payment solution isn't worth your time.
+The ambition is to provide so many integration options that were looking elsewhere for a payment solution isn't worth your time.

 stripe Directory Makes Apps Easy To Find

-In the payments world stripe already has a stranglehold on third party development through the simplicity with which it provides its integration code. if you are a developer looking for a payments solution then stripe is the easiest to integrate.
+In the payments world stripe already has a stranglehold on third party development through the simplicity with which it provides its integration code.
+If you are a developer looking for a payments solution, then stripe is the easiest to integrate.

-The directory lists some programs that are already well known as well as new startups like Celery which I hadn't come across before.
+The directory lists some programs that are already well-known as well as new startups like Celery which I hadn't come across before.
 This is an exciting addition to the eCommerce marketplace allowing you to take pre-orders and crowdfund independently.